Lyoko-Jeremie/Pcap_DNSProxy_wiki/Home.md

 ### WARNING
 **Pcap_DNSProxy** can be only used for academic exchanges witch follow GNU GPL License.
 Please do NOT use it for illegal ways in your country(ies).
 Confirm your need before using Pcap_DNSProxy.
 If you get some troublesome results or law problems about using Pcap_DNSProxy, at your own risk.
-See LICENSE before using source from Pcap_DNSProxy project.
+Read LICENSE before using source from Pcap_DNSProxy project.

 ---
 ### 特别声明